cross-solution/YawikDocs/source/installation.rst

   cd CrossApplicantManager
   cp build.properties.dist build.properties

-The build.properties contains all configuration values.Here you can define an initial user account, a database resource or integrate social networks.
+The build.properties contains all configuration values.
+Here you can define an initial user account, a database resource or integrate social networks.
 Note: you need a Facebook, Xing or LinkedIn App, if you want to integrate the social networks .
 So take a look how to create an App with Facebook_, Xing_ or LinkedIn_.